kdmayer/PV_Pipeline/README.md

 Just set your configuration in config.yml and execute run_pipeline.py.
 In the background, the following three steps will happen:

 * Tile_creator.py will automatically create the list of coordinates for all 596,722 tiles covering NRW, if TileCoords.pickle does not yet exist.
+Alternatively, you can simply upload your own list of tile coordinates for your area of interest.
+Note: Please adhere to the format found in TileCoords.pickle in case you choose to upload a specific area of interest.
 * Tile_downloader.py will automatically download the tiles specified in TileCoords.pickle in a multi-threaded fashion.
 If you don't want to download all tiles specified in TileCoords.pickle, feel free to abort this step at anytime and continue by processing the already dowloaded tiles.
 * Tile_processor.py will automatically process all completely downloaded files to identify and locate existing PV panels.
 To do so, Tile_processor.py splits tiles into images with a resolution of 320x320 pixels and classifies them with a CNN called DeepSolar.
 Images are classified as positive if they contain solar panels, negative otherwise

-If not all tiles have been downloaded in the first run, just execute tile_updater.py to update TileCoords.pickle and re-run run_pipeline.py.
-By running "tile_updater.py", all tiles that have already been completely downloaded will be removed from Tile_coords.pickle, i.e. only tile coordinates not yet downloaded remain in the Tile_coords.pickle file.
+If not all tiles have been processed in the first run, just set "run_tile_coords_updater" in the config.yml to "1" re-run run_pipeline.py.
+By running "tile_updater.py", all tiles that have already been completely processed will be removed from Tile_coords.pickle, i.e. only tile coordinates not yet processed remain in the Tile_coords.pickle file.

 ## Hint: